ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/02-mergesort.md

 Now we only have to know how to split and merge.
 Splitting is really easy: just divide the array in half.
 The problem is how to implement merging.

 To merge two sorted arrays, we iterate through them in parallel.
 We do this by having two pointers, one for each array.
-(Note: a pointer here just means an array index – something that tells us where in the array to look.)
+(Note: a pointer here just means an array index -- something that tells us where in the array to look.)

 #### The base case!

 Hopefully you noticed that forgot a very important part in my algorithm.
 The way I described divide-and-conquer, it will continue calling the recursive step 2 endlessly, so we need a way to stop it all.
 This is called the *base case*.

 Just before the very first divide step, we have to check if the problem is small enough.
-If so we don’t have to divide it further but can instead just return the trivial solution.
-Exactly what a “small enough” problem is, and what its “trivial solution” is, depends on the problem at hand.
+If so we don't have to divide it further but can instead just return the trivial solution.
+Exactly what a "small enough" problem is, and what its "trivial solution" is, depends on the problem at hand.

-The standard base case for Mergesort is a *singleton* array – an array with only one element.
+The standard base case for Mergesort is a *singleton* array -- an array with only one element.
 This array is of course already sorted, so the solution is to just return it.

 #### Merging two sorted arrays